Permutation invariance in last-passage percolation and the distribution of the Busemann process: Proof of Theorem

 The last-passage times computed with the $\w$-weights and the induced weights are related as follows:

-For a proof of \eqref{E:IndLpp}, see \cite[Lemma A.1]{sepp-cgm-18} (there, the lemma is a reflected version of what we use here).
+For a proof of \eqref{E:IndLpp}, see \cite[Lemma A.1]{sepp-cgm-18} (there, the boundary weights are along a southwest boundary, while our boundary weights are along a northeast boundary; the two are equivalent by reflection).
 As an immediate consequence of \eqref{E:IndLpp}, one obtains the following increment identities for $\bfx \le \bfy$:

 We next revisit the setting of the inhomogeneous weights $\omega^{\bfa, \bfb}$ at the outset of Subsection \ref{S:iBusFn} and record the following law of large numbers, which is a corollary of \cite[Theorem 3.7]{Emra_Janj_Sepp_21}.
-The functions $\A$ and $\B$ in the statement were defined in \eqref{E:ABInt}. \begin{prop} The following limits hold almost surely for each $i, j \in \bbZ_{>0}$. \begin{enumerate}[\normalfont (a)] \item If $m \in \bbZ_{\ge j}$ then
+The functions $\A$ and $\B$ in the statement were defined in \eqref{E:ABInt}.
+We also recall that $\alpha$ and $\beta$ are the limit measures appearing in assumption \eqref{A:VagConv}. \begin{prop} The following limits hold almost surely for each $i, j \in \bbZ_{>0}$. \begin{enumerate}[\normalfont (a)] \item If $m \in \bbZ_{\ge j}$ then

 \item If $n \in \bbZ_{\ge i}$ then

 \end{enumerate} \end{prop}

 For $m, n \in \bbZ_{>0}$ and any real sequence $\bfc = (c_k)_{k \in \bbZ_{>0}}$, define the weights $\omega^{\bfa, \bfb, \col, m, \bfc}$ and $\omega^{\bfa, \bfb, \row, n, \bfc}$ on $\bbZ_{>0}^2$ by